-Soften the features of your face, release tension in your jaw, your tongue, your eyes and back of the neck.
+Soften the features of your face, and release tension in your jaw, your tongue, your eyes and the back of the neck.
 When anxiety grips us mentally, notice how it makes us tense up physically too.
 Where are you holding tension in your body?
 Find it, breathe slowly and deeply into that area and consciously release that tension as you breathe out.

-Seek out humour in your life
+Seek out the humour in your life

-It’s important to find moments of release and fun, as laughter can be one of the best pick-me-ups, an antidote to the endless parade of scary news headlines.
-A good way to do this is to listen to one of the most profound thinkers of our time who always seems able to see the funny side of the human condition.
+It’s important to find moments of release and fun.
+As laughter can be one of the best pick-me-ups, an antidote to the endless parade of scary news headlines.
+A good way to do this is to listen to one of the most profound thinkers of our time, who always seems able to see the funny side of the human condition.
 Listen to Ekhart Tolle – the audience is soon laughing.

 Have a calm and open mind.